TheQwertiest/foo_spider_monkey_panel/docs/index.md

 - ECMAScript 2019 conformant JavaScript.
 - Potential support of ECMAScript Next once it has been released.
 - Blazing-fast performance!
-- Easily customizable: allows to implement lot of features that couldn't be implemented before.
+- Easily customizable: allows to implement a lot of features that couldn't be implemented before.

 See [the corresponding page][api_changes] for the detailed list of API changes.
 Or just use the [Migration Guide](guides/jsp_to_smp_migration_guide.md) to make your scripts compatible.